SubhaMandal/Capstone-Project-1/README.md

 # Capstone-Project-1

-This is my 1st Capstone project.
-In this project I have build my resume multi pages website using HTML only.
+This is my first Capstone project.
+I have built a multi-page resume website using only HTML in this project.